 As one of the world’s most highly ranked Executive MBA (EMBA) programs, we understand that you need the best knowledge, the best experts, and the best courses.
 We designed our curriculum to:

 You will interact with the best of the best – other executives who are dedicated to advancing their businesses and their careers.
 The EMBA curriculum gives you access to:

-The Executive MBA curriculum emphasizes strategic thinking and business results for the next step in your career.
+The Executive MBA core curriculum emphasizes strategic thinking and business results for the next step in your career.
+Students then select two electives to focus on areas relevant to their role or industry.
 You will complete 48 credit hours comprised of 16 courses.

 Our intensive program will integrate with your busy professional life.
 You will:

 Focuses on the development of fundamental leadership skills, such as self-awareness, strategic thinking, creating a motivating environment, empowerment and delegation, managing change, and team processing.
 A key objective is to provide participants with a full evaluation of their current leadership style and potential and, by interacting one-on-one with a personal leadership coach, to develop an individualized action plan for improving and broadening leadership capability.

 Introduces the basic tools of microeconomics and macroeconomics to analyze management decisions and competitive strategies of firms in a market economy.
 Microeconomic concepts of supply and demand, production, cost, and market structure are combined with macroeconomic issues related to fiscal and monetary policy to form a solid understanding of the relationship between the structure and performance of the business firm and the economic environment in which it operates.

 Enhances the analytical skills of business managers who must make decisions based on quantitative data, in particular in environments characterized by significant uncertainty.
 Topics of study include sampling, estimation and inference, regression, simulation, decision analysis, and constrained optimization.